 Bon voyage!
 You’ve just launched your insurance agency’s marketing plan.
 As you set sail, it can give you peace of mind to know that you’ve built a solid marketing vessel.
 Here’s how to ensure your foundation is strong if you are in the process of developing your insurance agency marketing strategy.

 As you begin to make a plan, take a look at your insurance agency.
 What do you do, and who are your customers?
 What skills do your employees bring?
 By doing an inventory of your business, you will better understand the strengths and weaknesses that you bring to your field of work.

 Set Benchmarks for Your Insurance Agency Marketing

-Understanding where you are now and where you'd like to go will help you achieve your goals.
+Understanding where you are now and where you’d like to go will help you achieve your goals.
 Set benchmarks for your marketing.
 Understand your current sales and trends and your current clients.
 Why do you lose clients and sales?
 How do you gain them?
-Understand your specialty areas your competition within these.
-After you've done your research, it's time to set goals both for the short and for the long term.
+Understand your specialty areas and your competition within these.
+After you’ve done your research, it’s time to set goals both for the short and the long term.

 Create a Long-Term Plan

 When you’re embarking on your marketing voyage, you need to have the coordinates of the places you’d like to go.
 Even if your plans change over time, you can use your planning to set a general course.
 Consider your long-term plans for new sales, but also consider your plans for adjusting your niche or retaining your current clients.